ricmmartins/fasthack-linux/Student/Challenge-09.md

 - Create a file system on each of the partitions created
 - Create a directory for each of the partitions inside the `/mnt` directory
 - Mount each of the partitions in the respective directory
-- Verify that the partitions are mounted correctly whithin the operational system.
+- Verify that the partitions are mounted correctly within the operational system.
 - Write files inside one of the partitions
 - Unmount the partitions
 - Remove existing partitions